lvgl/lv_port_riverdi_stm32u5/README.md

 If more memory is needed for the application, a single buffer may be used, or the size of the buffer can be reduced.
 There is no strict rule for the optimum buffer size, as it depends on many factors (screen size, screen content, processor speed, RAM speed, type of the LCD interface).
 In practice a 1/10th screen size buffer is a good compromise between performance and memory use, but this is an area for potential optimization, depending on the application.

-Direct mode rendering seems to be not feasible on this board, because in direct mode the color format must be the native format -- i.e., ARGB8888 --, and apparently the SDRAM memory is not fast enough for two full sized 32-bit buffers.

 The buffer configuration can be found in the file [lv_port_riverdi_stm32u5/Core/Src/lvgl_port_display.c](https://github.com/lvgl/lv_port_riverdi_stm32u5/blob/master/Core/Src/lvgl_port_display.c).

 TODO: update benchmark video and certificate links